curiousbud/Kopy/README.md

 ### 3. Running the Application

 You can now start the Next.js development server.
-This project uses a custom startup script (`start.js`) to automatically find an open port, preventing common port conflict errors.

 ```bash
 npm run dev
 ```

-The script will log the open port to your terminal.
-Open your browser and navigate to `http://localhost:<port>` to see the application running.
+The server will start, typically on `http://localhost:3000`.
+Open your browser and navigate to this URL to see the application running.

 ### 4. (Optional) Running the Genkit Developer UI